-monitoring to ensure that remedial actions adequately addressed contamination.
-Remediation reportedly was in progress at the remaining 8,373 sites identified for cleanup.
-(Refer to Figure 3 above.)
+By the end of FY1999, DOD had identified a total of 23,060 sites on current and former military facilities that require cleanup under CERCLA.7 DOD reported that response was complete at 14,687 sites.
+However, many sites require long-term monitoring to ensure that remedial actions adequately addressed contamination.
+Cleanup was reportedly in progress at 8,373 sites.
+(Refer to Figure 3 on the previous page.)
 While cleanup was complete at about 64% of total sites, future cleanup costs at the remaining sites are expected to be significantly more than the amount already spent for remediation.
 As of the end of FY1999, DOD had spent \$11.83 billion for cleanup and estimated that another \$18.05 billion would be necessary to complete cleanup at sites where remedial actions are underway.8